MarvinJamesReyes/basic_app/README.md

 ### [Models/Config](./models/config)
 Files used to describe model fields, table and entity information
 ### [Routes](./routes)
-Defines connections between the api and the controller logic
+Defines API endpoints.
+Sets connections between the api, controller logic and any other middleware
 ### [Scripts](./scripts)
 Script files meant to serve a specific task or set of tasks.
 Typically only used as needed
 ### [Services](./services)